 Watch the Dead Weather Perform on Anthony Bourdain’s ‘Parts Unknown’

-On this Sunday's (Oct.
-2) episode of CNN's Parts Unknown, globe-trotting chef/author/television host Anthony Bourdain visits Nashville.
-While there, he got to attend a party at the house of Alison Mosshart of the Kills and the Dead Weather, and CNN has posted a teaser video (embedded above) of the latter band playing in her living room.
+On a 2016 episode of CNN's Parts Unknown, globe-trotting chef/author/television host Anthony Bourdain visited Nashville.
+While there, he got to attend a party at the house of Alison Mosshart of the Kills and the Dead Weather, who played in her living room.

-The clip begins with Bourdain helping out in Mosshart's kitchen, showing off his ability to thinly chop vegetables without looking down or chopping off a finger.
-Then it moves to the music, where, with Jack White behind the drums, the Dead Weather play “Hang From the Heavens,” which can be found on the Dead Weather's 2009 debut, Horehound.
+The entire episode is embedded below, but the segment begins at 33:09.
+You can see Bourdain helping out in Mosshart's kitchen, showing off his ability to thinly chop vegetables without looking down or chopping off a finger.
+Then it moved to the music, where, with Jack White behind the drums, the Dead Weather played “Hang From the Heavens,” which can be found on the Dead Weather's 2009 debut, Horehound.
 From there, they show the spread Bourdain and a man-bunned chef named Matthew prepared, including pulled pork, brisket. deviled eggs, fried pork dumplings and slaw.

-Nashville Scene has a bit more on the episode, saying that the Kills and Margo Price also perform, and that he checks out a couple of restaurants.
-This included a stop at a hot chicken place that he said in a recent Reddit AMA was "truly terrifying.
+The Kills and Margo Price also performed on the show, and, of course, he checked out a couple of restaurants.
+This included a stop at a hot chicken place that he said in a Reddit AMA at the time was "truly terrifying.
 And if you're considering going to Nashville, by the way, please notice that Nashvillians themselves don't eat the extra-hot fried chicken.
 They know better.
 Unless you've got three or four days to spend in a bathroom, I really advise against that."